Adeesha12/SOLID/README.md

 Rick Bernard
 Morty Meyer
 ```
-* But this kind of declaration are not practical to use beacuse it vialate DRY (don't repeat youself) method
+**But this kind of declaration are not practical to use beacuse it violate DRY (don't repeat youself) method
-and create much complexity.
+and create much complexity.**

-! class varibles preferes to declare before the all methods
+* class varibles preferes to declare before the all methods

+* for instace attribute it is recommand to use __init__ method beacuse when assign instace it variables are auto
+asign